-Breanna’s Gift classes in visual arts, dance, music and theater are led by professional artist/teachers and assisted by Breanna’s Gift volunteers.
-Classes are taught at Ronald McDonald House of the Upper Midwest, Children’s Minnesota in St. Paul and Minneapolis and Gillette Children’s Specialty Healthcare in St. Paul.
+Breanna’s Gift classes in dance, visual arts, music and performing arts are led by professional artist/teachers and assisted by Breanna’s Gift volunteers.
+Classes are taught at Ronald McDonald House Charities – Upper Midwest, Children’s Minnesota hospitals in St. Paul and Minneapolis, and Gillette Children’s Specialty Healthcare in St. Paul.
 Breanna’s Gift programs are free to children and their families and to the facilities where are classes and workshops are held.

 Here is a sampling of classes offered.